daksh-xyz/MUJ_AttendaceScraper/README.md

 # MacOS Automated Web Scraper

-This project is a macOS automation script that logs into MUJ slcm portal, scrapes attendance data, saves it to a CSV file, and sends a macOS notification with the attendance percentage.
+This project is a macOS automation script that logs into MUJ slcm portal, scrapes attendance data, and sends a macOS notification with the attendance percentage.

 ## Features
-- **Automated login**: Uses Selenium to log in to the website.
+- **Automated login**: Uses `requests` to log in to the website.
-- **Data extraction**: Scrapes attendance details and stores them in `attendance_data.csv`.
 - **macOS Notifications**: Displays attendance data as a system notification.
 - **Automated Execution**: Runs at a scheduled time using AppleScript and Automator.